Pivotal-Open-Source-Hub/geode-security-samples/README.md

 security-username=geode-system
 security-password=pass
 ```

+## Start the Geode cluster

+## Customize settings of your sample client app
+Now configure the client, edit the the 'sample-client-security/src/main/resources/user_credentials.properties'.
+This is necessary because the sample client app gets both service credentials as key-value pairs

 Then edit the 'common.env' file:
 * Set GEODE_SECURITY_HOME with the full path to the 'sample-data-grid-security' folder.
 For instance (Mac and *nix users):